 Looking for information about the author?
 The library has books on a number of historians and you can find these books by searching the catalog.
 Use a subject search and enter the author’s last name in the search window.
 You’ll also find sources online.
-The A-Z resource list includes a number of titles: Artemis Literary Sources and Literature Resource Center.
+The A-Z resource list includes a number of titles: Literary Reference Center and Bloom's Literature.
 Librarians can assist you with finding print sources such as American Historians 1866-1912 or Twentieth Century American Historians.

 Has your instructor asked you to find a review on a specific book?
 Check the date your book was published.
 This will give you an idea of the best source for information.

 For help with specific aspects of research and writing, use our Study Guides.

 Need resources for your course? -